syncthing/docs/users/faq.rst

 You can change the theme in the settings.
 Syncthing ships with other themes than the default.

-If you want a custom theme or a completly different GUI, you can add your own.
+If you want a custom theme or a completely different GUI, you can add your own.
 By default, Syncthing will look for a directory ``gui`` inside the Syncthing home folder.
 To change the directory to look for themes, you need to set the STGUIASSETS environment variable.
 To get the concrete directory, run syncthing with the ``-paths`` parameter.
-It will print all the relevent paths, including the "GUI override directory".
+It will print all the relevant paths, including the "GUI override directory".

 To add e.g. a red theme, you can create the file ``red/assets/css/theme.css``